 - If interested in Healthcare: Service Design: Innovating Service-Based Organizations OR Health Sector Strategy and Organization

 Upon successful completion of these courses, you may request the Registrar's Office for a letter of completion, certifying your Rotman Business Design emphasis.

 - As offered by the Business Design Initiative (BDI)

 - Business Design Initiative Research Assistants

-The topics covered in this major are critical in helping students develop their business design and innovation skills.
+The topics covered in this emphasis are critical in helping students develop their business design and innovation skills.
 These can be applied to any innovation and business transformation related role that can benefit from a greater consumer / human understanding and the ability to create new growth opportunities in marketing, new product development, management, consulting and entrepreneurship.